Justice-Through-Code/spring_2022/projects/wow/wow.md

 ## Overview

-Like the Blog App and To-do List App from the class challenges, your WOW project should have CRUD functionality (the app can create, read, update, and delete data dynamically based on user interactions).
+Like the To-do List App from the class challenges, your WOW project should have CRUD functionality (the app can create, read, update, and delete data dynamically based on user interactions).

 -   This time, however, what your app does is up to you!
 For example:
     -   Review site for books, movies or consumer goods